tidalmigrations/tidalmigrations.github.io/pages/user guides/ansibletower.md

 ## Custom Configuration

 A configuration file can optionally be provided to customize the results returned by the script.
-This configuration allows your to filter the servers that are returned from the Tidal Migrations API based on their tags.
+This configuration allows your to filter the servers that are returned from the Tidal API based on their tags.
-This allows you to create groups within Ansible Tower that correspond to specific sets of servers from your Tidal Migrations Application.
+This allows you to create groups within Ansible Tower that correspond to specific sets of servers from your Tidal Application.
 Additionally, you are able to specify the property used to represent the host name in Ansible Tower.
 If no configuration file is provided the script will use the default values specified below.

 To use the configuration file: